-We have expanded, and expect to continue to expand, our operations and grow our research and development, product development, regulatory, manufacturing, sales, marketing and administrative operations.
-This expansion has placed, and is expected to continue to place, a significant strain on our management and operational and financial resources.
-To manage any further growth and to commercialize our system, we will be required to improve existing and implement new operational and financial systems, procedures and controls and expand, train and manage our growing employee base.
+We expect to expand our operations and grow our research and development, product development, regulatory, manufacturing, sales, marketing and administrative operations in connection with a new strategic direction in the future and as our development of our system progresses.
+This expansion places a significant strain on our management and operational and financial resources.
+To manage any growth and to commercialize our system, if approved, we will be required to improve existing and implement new operational and financial systems, procedures and controls and expand, train and manage our growing employee base.
 In addition, we will need to manage relationships with various manufacturers, suppliers and other organizations.
 Our ability to manage our operations and growth will require us to improve our operational, financial and management controls, as well as our internal reporting systems and controls, all of which will involve significant expense.
 We may not be able to implement such improvements to our management information and internal control systems in an efficient and timely manner and may discover deficiencies in existing systems and controls.
 Our failure to accomplish any of these tasks could materially harm our business, results of operations and financial condition.